“Is Naples safe?” When you have spent a lot of time in Naples, it is easy to answer that question with a resounding yes.

 Sketchy Neighbourhoods in Naples

-Honestly, there are no neighbourhoods in central Naples that I would describe as being complete no-go areas.
+Honestly, there are no neighbourhoods in central Naples that are complete no-go areas.
 You might have heard of some sketchy neighbourhoods filled with drug addicts.
 However rest assured, they are miles and miles out of central Naples.

 Even if you got lost sightseeing, you wouldn’t find these “dangerous” areas because they are so far out.
 Considering that, there is no need to majorly freak yourself out if you get lost.
 Rest assured, you’re not going to walk into the midst of a gang turf war.